Rio Marie Liveaboard - Brazil

 Fly Fishing the Rio MarieThe Rio Marie is a very remote river—more than 400 miles by floatplane from Manaus, Brazil.
 The Marie River begins on the northwest side of the Brazilian Amazon, near the Colombian border, and is a tributary of the upper Negro River.
 The river is contained inside an Indian territory of more than 494 million acres.

-The Temensis peacock bass, the largest of all peacock bass, average 10-to 18-pounds in the more remote locations but have been known to reach 30-pounds.
+The Temensis peacock bass, the largest of all peacock bass, average 10 to 18 pounds in the more remote locations but have been known to reach 30 pounds.
 In 2016, a 28 ½-pound fly-caught peacock bass was landed at the Rio Marie, and in 2017, a near 31-pounder!
-(It was disqualified as an IGFA world record due to some technical issues.)
-The butterfly peacock bass are abundant and smaller, reaching up to 13-pounds.
+(It was disqualified as an IGFA world record due to technical issues.)
+Butterfly peacock bass are abundant and smaller, reaching up to 13 pounds.

 Rio Marie Fishing Program:

 The Adventure begins in the uppermost stretches of the Rio Marie, with the liveaboard moving downstream at about 75 miles each week.
 They do not overfish any area.
 Anglers are greeted each day with new water, a constant and fresh trophy peacock bass fishing grounds.

 Guides: Two anglers per professional English-speaking guide, plus a local Indian guide who drives the boat.

 Boats: Wide-bodied 20-foot shallow draft boats with 90-HP 4-stroke motors and remote-control electric motors.
 Center console boats have two casting platforms (one at either end of the boat so both anglers can fish at the same time).

 Fishing License is included in the package.